 This step will be available if you selected Enable BitLocker encryption.
 The Launch BitLocker encryption tool will be selected and it will open when you select Finish.
 When the tool opens, you can use it to encrypt the drives.
 This should be done before the backup job runs, because if an unencrypted drive is used for a BitLocker backup job, the job will fail.

 An Exchange VM Detection tab will be available if you are backing up an Exchange VM guest.
-To learn more, see Hyper-V best practices RR of existing section
+To learn more, see Hyper-V best practices

 Select the volumes, folders, files and applications that you want to back up, and click Next.